 While it will require prerequisite coordination, it’s by no means an impossible task.
 Many schools prefer applicants with a unique, diverse background, and you’ll have plenty of distinctive experiences to speak about in your personal statement and during interviews.

 At the same time, and we can’t emphasize this enough, do not pursue a unique major in hopes that you will stand out if you’re not passionate about that major.
-I’ve heard premed advisers give students terrible advice when it comes to choosing a premed major, suggesting that the biological sciences are not a good option since many premeds pursue this path.
+I’ve heard premed advisers give students terrible advice about choosing a premed major, suggesting that the biological sciences aren’t a good option because many premeds pursue them.

 Now, don’t blindly think something will be easier or harder based just on what you’ve heard.
 We all have different interests and skill sets, and what’s easy for one person may be tough for another.